Fixoon/Drinkerino/README.md

 The name "Drinkerino" is nothing serious.

-The app is not perfect, some things could be done better.
+The app is not perfect, many things could probably be done better.
 I'll update the app sometimes when I feel like it

 Don't take the recipes seriously.
 I haven't tested any of them.